Nada Yoga – outer and inner

 The inner Nada Yoga – dissolves the inhibitions of the mind

-The first version of this article was printed in the Danish Bindu magazine in 1973.
-An updated version was prepared in 1996, and published in 1997 in Danish, Swedish, English and German.
-This article is mainly based on what I learned in the late sixties, during my time in India with Swami Satyananda, on his teaching and lectures, and on lectures and expositions he gave when he visited the Scandinavian Yoga and Meditation School in Copenhagen in the seventies.
+This article is mainly based on what I learned in the late 1960s, during my time in India with Swami Satyananda, on his teaching and lectures, and on lectures and expositions he gave when he visited the Scandinavian Yoga and Meditation School in Copenhagen in the 1970s.

 The young scientist was certainly interested, but perhaps rather shocked.
 Despite the ostensible independence of science in relation to religion, the basic belief prevails that things must hurt before they do us any good.